 How it works

 For the photographer: images are supplied through fotolibra as normal.
-Payment is made into the member account annually.
+Payment is made into the contributor account annually.

 For the publisher: images are selected and downloaded as usual.
 No upfront payment is made.
 Royalty statements for ebook sales are sent to fotolibra. fotolibra calculates the royalties due and invoices accordingly.

 For fotolibra: we start with an informed estimate of what a print book on a similar subject would sell in its first printing.
 Then we calculate what percentage of an ebook's cost would be needed to pay our standard image fees.
 This percentage is then divided among the supplying photographers.
 This allocation would be too complex to do without complete system automation as there is substantial background engineering involved.
 Fortunately fotolibra's Control Bar system with its Accounts tab is already in place for all contributing photographers, so for fotolibra it is a question of slicing each royalty payment and allocating the correct proportion to each photographer.
 Credits will be applied to each contributor's account every twelve months and will continue indefinitely, as ebooks do not go out of print.
 If a book becomes a runaway bestseller, the photographer will share in the increased bonus.